 Infections Can be Deadly

-Oral infections can lead to trouble such as pneumonia, root decay, gum disease, and heart disease.
+Oral infections can lead to trouble such as pneumonia, root decay, dead tooth, gum disease, and heart disease.
 Some of these infections, like root decay, are mostly just annoyingly painful, but others, like pneumonia, can be deadly.

 Higher Risk of Disease